 Related reading: It had all started with innocuous flirting on WhatsApp

 I had to go over to Gurgaon for a year.
 Work.
 She decided to stay back and attend to her work in Kolkata.
 Things went swimmingly well.
 We conversed over Yahoo Messenger Chats.
 Like I also did with some other faceless people on some boring evenings, between Tendulkar and Prannoy Roy.
 She told me of our daughter who messed up her painting.
 Of my mother who disapproved of the way my wife cleaned the kitchen worktop and annoyingly did it all over again.
 Of her sister coming over to stay for a few weeks.
-Some really simple stuff.
-But the kind which a couple would discuss at work or at home.
+Some straightforward stuff.
+But the kind which a couple would discuss at work or home.

 Then the conversations started getting infrequent.

 On my part because of the enormous pressure that I was facing at work and she because, well, I don’t know really.
 Maybe because of her work.
-Maybe because of the people at home.
+Perhaps because of the people at home.
 Whatever!